 Thank York It's Friday

 York’s city centre is supporting the high street with a new initiative bringing together York Business Improvement District, First York, City of York Council and York Retail Forum.
-“Thank York It’s Friday” runs every Friday until Christmas, encouraging local people and visitors alike to spend Friday evenings in the city centre.
+“Thank York It’s Friday” which ran during teh festive period of 2018, encouraging local people and visitors alike to spend Friday evenings in the city centre.

 “This is a scheme driven by local traders and designed to get locals back into the city centre to start their weekend a little earlier.
 With late night shopping until 7pm – and some stores until 8pm - and opportunities to socialise with friends whilst still taking advantage of the Park & Ride, the last bus to each Park & Ride site now departs at 11pm,” comments Andrew Lowson, executive director of York BID.
 “We know that it takes joined-up thinking to make this kind of initiative happen, which is why we’ve worked so closely with First York and City of York Council to make York Retail Forum’s idea come to life.”